Roof vents are an essential part of your home.

 The Effects of Roof Damage on The Rest of Your Home

-Avoiding roof damage and keeping your roof in good condition is the best way to save money, avoid damage, and protect your investment in your home.
+Avoiding roof damage and keeping your roof in good condition is the best way to save money, avoid injury, and protect your investment in your home.

 How Much Ventilation Do You Need

-Generally, you want to make sure that the two are about equal, but it is best to err on the side of too much intake over too much exhaust.
+Generally, you want to ensure that the two are about equal, but it is best to err on the side of too much information over too much exhaust.

 Calculating Net Free Area

-The number that you are looking for when figuring ventilation is “net free area” (NFA).
-NFA is the amount of open space for air to flow in and out of your attic area.
+The number you are looking for when figuring ventilation is “net free area” (NFA).
+NFA is the open space for air to flow in and out of your attic area.

-If your attic floor does not have a moisture barrier, calculate one square foot of NFA for every 150 square feet of floor space.
+If your attic floor has a moisture barrier, figure one square foot of NFA per 300 square feet of floor space.

-If your roof pitch is 7:12 to 10:12 add 20% to the standard calculation of NFA.
-For roofs with a pitch of 11:12 or more, add 30%.
+If your roof pitch is 7:12 to 10:12, add 20% to the standard calculation of NFA.
+For roofs with a slope of 11:12 or more, add 30%.